Lower School Curriculum

 In Lower School, we focus on the fundamental math skills needed for higher math thinking.
-Our program Everyday Math utilizes hands-on experiences to teach number recognition and number sense.
+Our program Math Expressions utilizes hands-on experiences to teach number recognition and number sense.
 Students develop a deeper understanding of mathematical concepts and high-level problem-solving skills through daily problem-based interactive learning.

 Second grade students learn to use numbers in real-world situations such as money, time, and temperature and explore complex addition and subtraction strategies.
 Topics include:

 - Measurements to the nearest centimeter

 - Perimeter and area

 Third grade students formulate and determine strategies for problem solving, reinforce higher level addition and subtraction skills, master multiplication, and are introduced to division skills.
 Concepts of money, fractions, time, and temperature are developed and strengthened.
 Topics include: